kubernetes/community/contributors/design-proposals/storage/data-source.md

 ```

 ## Use cases
-* Use snapshot to backup data: Alice wants to take a snapshot of his Mongo database, and accidentally delete her tables, she wants to restore her volumes from the snapshot.
+* Use snapshot to backup data: Alice wants to take a snapshot of her Mongo database, and accidentally delete her tables, she wants to restore her volumes from the snapshot.
 To create a snapshot for a volume (represented by PVC), use the snapshot.yaml

 ```